midonet/midonet/DEVELOPMENT.md

 ### Distro packages

-The build script provides targets to build debian and rpm packages.
+The build script provides targets to build debian, rpm and tar packages.
 In all cases packages will be found in midolman/build/packages/ and cluster/midonet-cluster/build/packages.